What is Interpol?

 Can I see a Yellow Notice?

-While some of our Yellow Notice is restricted to law enforcement use only, many of them are available to the public.
+While law enforcement restricts some of our Yellow Notices to their use only, the public can access many of them.
 Find Yellow Notice.

 How do I report someone missing?

-If you wish to report someone missing, contact the local law enforcement authorities to be associated with the National Central Bureau of Interpol them, if appropriate.
+If you wish to report someone missing, contact the local law enforcement authorities.
+Meanwhile, They will associate with the National Central Bureau of Interpol, if appropriate.

 I have some information about the Yellow Notice